-David G. Victor is a professor of international relations and director of the Laboratory on International Law and Regulation.
-His research focuses on highly regulated industries, such as electric power, and how regulation affects the operation of major energy markets.
-Prior to joining the faculty at UC San Diego, Victor served as director of the Program on Energy and Sustainable Development at Stanford University where he built a research program that focused on the energy markets of the major emerging countries-mainly Brazil, China, India, Mexico, and South Africa.
+Jones is vice president and director of the Foreign Policy program at Brookings and a senior fellow in the Institution's Project on International regulated industries and how regulation affects major energy markets.
+Prior to joining the faculty at UC San Diego, Victor served as director of the Program on Energy and Sustainable Development at Stanford University where he built a research program on the energy markets of the major emerging countries mainly Brazil, China, India, Mexico and South Africa.

-Bruce D. Jones is vice president and director of the Foreign Policy program at Brookings, and a senior fellow in the Institution's Project on International Order and Strategy.
+Order and Strategy.
 He is an expert on multilateral institutions and international order.
 Jones is currently researching the governance of global threats ranging from climate change to terrorism.
 He recently co-authored a book about the geopolitics of energy: Risk Pivot: Great Powers, International Security and the Energy Revolution (2014).